natasharamburrun/WDI-34-Project-4/README.md

 <p align="center"><img src="src/images/buynow.gif" "width=700"></p>

 CODE:
 I used Stripe Elements with React to build the payment flow to collect data from the user and create a token.
+I have included part of the code which implements the card payment.

 ```
 submit = (e) => {
   e.preventDefault();